dfelinto/blender-manual/manual/installing_blender/introduction.rst

 Blender supports a wide variety of pen-based tablets on all major operating systems, in particular OS X, Windows XP, and Linux OSes.

-Information on how to make render times shorter can be found in the :doc:`Render <render>` section of the manual.
+Information on how to make render times shorter can be found in the :doc:`Render </render>` section of the manual.

 Developers platforms